-Myth Do not go out alone at any time.
-Women are most likely to be raped outside, in dark alleyways late at night.
-This is the best way for a woman to protect herself.
+Myth Women shouldn't go out alone, especially at night.
+Women are most likely to be raped outside, by strangers in dark alleyways, and this is the best way for a woman to protect herself.

-Myth The women was drunk / took drugs / had a bad reputation / was hitch hiking / wore tight clothes / seduced him / probably got what she was asking for.
+Myth The woman was drunk / took drugs / was hitch hiking / wore tight clothes / worked in the sex industry / seduced him / probably got what she was asking for.

 Fact If a person is unconscious or their judgement is impaired by alcohol or drugs, legally they are unable to give consent.
-Having non-consensual sex with a person who is intoxicated is sexual assault.
+Having non-consensual sex with a person who is intoxicated is rape.

-The rules imposed on women's behaviour allow rapists to shift the responsibility for rape onto women wherever possible, so that most of the perpetrators who rape are seen as victims of malicious allegations, carelessness or stupidity.
-There is no other crime in which so much effort is expended to make the victim appear responsible - imagine the character or financial background of a robbery victim being questioned in court.
+The rules imposed on women's behaviour allow rapists to shift the responsibility for rape onto women wherever possible, so that rapists are sometimes portrayed as victims of malicious allegations, carelessness or stupidity.
+There is no other crime in which so much effort is expended to make the victim appear responsible.

 Myth The woman did not get hurt or fight back.
-It could not have been rape.
+It couldn't have been rape.

 Fact Men who rape or sexually assault women and girls will often use weapons or threats of violence to intimidate women.
 The fact that there is no visible evidence of violence does not mean that a woman has not been raped.

-Another myth that goes hand in hand with this is that ' rape is a fate worse than death' and this links with the belief that women should fight and resist throughout.
 Faced with the reality of rape, women make second by second decisions, all of which are directed at minimising the harm done to them.
-At the point where initial resistance, struggling, reasoning etc have failed, the fear of further violence often limits women's resistance.
+At the point where initial resistance, struggling, reasoning etc. have failed, the fear of further violence often limits women's physcial resistance.
 The only form of control that seems available to women at this point is limiting the harm done to them.

 Myth Men of certain races and backgrounds are more likely to commit sexual violence.